 In addition to the basic setup features available on the BIG/ip Controller, a number of special setup features can be used to optimize your network.
 This chapter describes special setup options available on the BIG/ip Controller.
 These features are optional, and may not be required in your implementation of the BIG/ip Controller.
 The following topics are described in this chapter:

 Note: These load balancing modes apply globally.
-For information about the specific load balancing methods designed for use with pools, see Chapter 3, Introducing Intelligent Traffic Control (ITC).
+For information about the specific load balancing methods designed for use with pools, see Chapter 3, Working with Intelligent Traffic Control.

 Individual load balancing modes take into account one or more dynamic factors, such as current connection count.
 Because each application of the BIG/ip Controller is unique, and node performance depends on a number of different factors, we recommend that you experiment with different load balancing modes, and choose the one that offers the best performance in your particular environment.